bartwesselink/dbl-visualization/src/opengl/documentation.md

 Sets the viewport background color.
 Arguments should be in range 0-1.
 Changes will only take effect after a rerender.
 - `public optimizeFor(mode: ShaderMode): void`
 Optimises draw calls for the given shader mode.
+- `public enableShaders(shader: ShaderMode): void`
+Enables the shader(s) specified by the given shader mode.

 ## Available but not intended to be used
 - `public getModelviewMatrix(): Float32Array`